verhovsky/books-futures-explained/src/1_futures_in_rust.md

 The key to these tasks is that they're able to yield control to the runtime's scheduler and then resume execution again where it left off at a later point.

-In contrast to leaf futures, these kind of futures does not themselves represent an I/O resource.
+In contrast to leaf futures, these kind of futures do not themselves represent an I/O resource.
 When we poll these futures we either run some code or we yield to the scheduler while waiting for some resource to signal us that it's ready so we can resume where we left off.

 ## Runtimes

-Languages like C#, JavaScript, Java, GO and many others comes with a runtime for handling concurrency.
+Languages like C#, JavaScript, Java, GO and many others come with a runtime for handling concurrency.
 So if you come from one of those languages this will seem a bit strange to you.

-Rust is different from these languages in the sense that Rust doesn't come with a runtime for handling concurrency, so you need to use a library which provide this for you.
+Rust is different from these languages in the sense that Rust doesn't come with a runtime for handling concurrency, so you need to use a library which provides this for you.

 Quite a bit of complexity attributed to `Futures` is actually complexity rooted